Nick-Huettl/Active-Directory-Security/README.md

 Before installing Sysmon, I created a snapshot of the current DC and Windows 11 workstation with the applied GPOs.

-I then created a new tools directory on the workstation to organize the Sysmon binaries and configuration files and downloaded Sysmon from the official Microsoft Sysinternals website, along with a configuration for Sysmon by SwiftOnSecurity.
+I then created a new tools directory on the workstation to organize the Sysmon binaries and configuration files.
+Sysmon was downloaded from the official Microsoft Sysinternals website, along with a Sysmon configuration from SwiftOnSecurity.

 The SwiftOnSecurity configuration was used to provide broad detection coverage while reducing unnecessary log noise.